 //use.typekit.net //netdna.bootstrapcdn.com //s0.wp.com //s.gravatar.com //stats.wp.com //www.google-analytics.com //cdnjs.cloudflare.com //ajax.googleapis.com

-Database involves different sections to clean up including Post-cleanup, Comments cleanup, Transients Cleanup, Database Cleanup and Automatic Cleanup.
+The database involves different sections to clean up, including Post-cleanup, Comments cleanup, Transients Cleanup, Database Cleanup, and Automatic Cleanup.

 - Comments cleanup: Spam and trashed comments will be permanently deleted.